 ClimaCool works continually to improve its products.
 As a result, the design and specifications of each product at the time for order may be changed without notice and may not be as described herein.
 Please contact ClimaCool's Customer Service Department at 405-815-3000 for specific information on the current design and specifications.
 Statements and other information contained herein are not express warranties and do not form the basis of any bargain between the parties, but are merely ClimaCool's opinion or commendation of its products.

-AHRI CertifiedTM is a trademark of the Air Conditioning, Heating, and Refrigeration Institute.
 'USGBC®' and related logo is a trademark owned by the U.S. Green Building Council® and is used with permission.